-- Measurements of most of the Dvorak cloud patterns are relatively insensitive to the higher resolution of the new imagers on the GOES-R/ Himawari satellites. - Infrared eye patterns could seen changes in Data-T numbers caused by 1) seeing warmer temperatures in the eye, and 2) seeing less uniform cloud tops surrounding the eye. - In most cases, the Data-T numbers will change little, although some cases could see changes of 0.5 T-numbers. - There is a need to develop a Dvorak-like algorithm for the more advanced ABI/AHI data!
+- Most measurements of the Dvorak cloud patterns are relatively insensitive to the higher resolution and slight spectral changes of the imagers on the GOES-R/ Himawari satellites. - Infrared eye patterns could see Data-T changes caused by 1) seeing warmer eye temperatures, and 2) seeing less uniform cloud tops surrounding the eye. - In most cases, the Data-T numbers change little, although some cases could change 0.5 T-numbers. - There is a need to develop a Dvorak-like algorithm for the more advanced ABI/AHI data!